 Trojans, man!
 They are one of the few things that drive me up the wall.
 There is probably nothing worse than a Trojan virus creeping its way into my beautiful Windows system and screwing with it.
 Trojan horse is a relatively harmless form of a virus, especially considering the dangerous crap out there like ransomware.
-But that does not make them any less problematic.
-One particular Trojan of the troublesome sort, which you might recognize, goes something along the lines of Win32:Evo-gen.
+Thus, you must know how to fix the Win32:Evo-gen virus.

 Yeah, remember that antivirus warning Window that hit you in the face one day?
 That one!
 It is a Trojan horse virus, and like all viruses, it will (slowly) eat your system out.
 So how about we stop binge-watching anime on Crunchyroll for a while and get this pickle fixed, huh?

 - 1 How did it get in despite an antivirus software on board?

 - 2 2 Ways to Remove Win32:Evo-gen [Susp] Virus

 - 2.1 Scan and Remove Malware Using a Tool